tastejs/PropertyCross/emy/README.md

 ##Overview

 [Emy](http://www.emy-library.org/) is a lightweight library for building cross-platform mobile application using HTML5 and CSS3 technologies.
-It is shown here with its own theme, but has [themes](http://www.emy-library.org/plugins.html) available for iOS, Android and Windows Phone (although at the time of writing, the downloads for these did not appear to work).
+It is shown here with its own theme, but has [themes](http://www.emy-library.org/plugins.html) available for iOS, Android and Windows Phone.

 Emy is free and open sourced under an MIT licence.